Bachelor of Social Work

 organizations, and even entire communities as their clients.
 Social workers must also

 be flexible enough to work with people of many ages, backgrounds, and cultures.

 The BSW program consists of 120 hours, including 54 hours in the major, typically 45 hours of general education, and 21 hours of electives.
 As a social work major, you are not required to earn a minor or a certificate; however many social work majors choose to pursue a minor or a certificate in such areas as Clinical and Community Behavioral Health, Gender and Women's Studies, Nonprofit Administration, Spanish, or Family Home Visiting, just to name a few.

 As a social work major, you will have the opportunity to become involved in our student organization Social Work Student Union, participate with the BSW faculty in research projects, and perhaps become a member of the honor society for social work, Phi Alpha.
 I encourage you to become as involved as your time allows!
 It's a great way to learn about social work beyond the classroom.

-as a major and a profession, please call (270) 745-5312 or send an email to firstname.lastname@example.org.
+as a major and a profession, please call (270) 745-4227 or send an email to firstname.lastname@example.org.
 We will gladly schedule an appointment with you.

-BSW Program Director
+BSW Interim Program Director